-Section 504 of the Rehabilitation Act of 1973 - prohibits discrimination against the disabled.
+Section 504 of the Rehabilitation Act of 1973 - prohibits discrimination against qualified students with disabilities.

-Americans with Disabilities Act of 1990 (ADA) - prohibits discrimination against individuals with disabilities in employment, public service, public accommodations, and telecommunications.
+Americans with Disabilities Act of 1990 (ADA) - prohibits discrimination against individuals with disabilities in employment, publicservice, public accommodations, and telecommunications.

-The Family and Medical Leave Act of 1993 (FMLA) - requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to "eligible" employees for certain family and medical reasons.
+The Family and Medical Leave Act of 1993 (FMLA) - requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for certain family and medical reasons.